josulliv101/material-ui/docs/site/src/demos/snackbars/snackbars.md

 ## Transitions

 ### Control Direction
-Change the direction of the transition (default is Slide).
+Change the direction of the transition.
+Slide is the default transition.
 {{demo='demos/snackbars/TransitionDirectionSnackbar.js'}}

 ### Change Transition